“Concluded Master Training of Trainers on Shock Responsive Social Protection (SRSP) to Strengthen Disaster Resilience in Nepal”

 Social Protection Civil Society Network (SPCSN) successfully hosted its flagship event, the Master

-Training of Trainers (M-ToT) on Shock Responsive Social Protection (SRSP) from 25-29 August, 2024, at Kathmandu.
+Training of Trainers (M-ToT) on Shock Responsive Social Protection (SRSP) from 25-29 September, 2024, at Kathmandu.
 The five-day program aimed to strengthen the skills of trainers from SPCSN’s 19 member organizations, equipping them to integrate SRSP concepts within the organizations and local municipalities.

 The event commenced with an inauguration ceremony chaired by SPCSN Chairperson, Mr. Tilottam Paudel, and featured Mr. Deceukelier Bruno, Program Manager of We Social Movement (WSM), as the guest of honor.
 The facilitation team was headed by Dr. Raju Thapa and included experts like Basanta Raj Gautam, Navin Dahal, and Santosh Neupane.
 During the opening remarks, Ms. Dolma Tamang welcomed the participants, while Mr. Bruno expressed confidence that the training would enable effective SRSP integration into local governance.
 Mr. Paudel highlighted the significance of SRSP capacity building, particularly in addressing disaster preparedness and climate change challenges in Nepal.